dsaucez/l2/TP.md

 o *Layer 2 destination*: all frames for the same L2 destination (i.e., destination MAC address).

-o *Layer 3 destination*: all packets for the same L2 destanation (i.e., destination IP prefix or destination IP address).
+o *Layer 3 destination*: all packets for the same L2 destination (i.e., destination IP prefix or destination IP address).

 o *5-tuples*: all packets with the same source and destination IP addresses, L4